ArtisanMobile/devdocs/_posts/api/2015-06-10-api-reference.md

 Optional Parameters: { "status": "job_status" }
 {% endhighlight %}

-List all jobs for your organization and their associated information, including:
+List all jobs for your organization and their associated information.

-* job ID
-* job type
-* job status
-* start and end times

 If the `status` parameter is included, only jobs with the specified status (`job_status`) will be listed.
 Valid statuses are `QUEUED`, `RUNNING`, `COMPLETE`, and `FAILED`.